 Please note that only 32-bit (x86) versions of Python3 are supported at this time for Windows.
 For other it can be 64-bit(x64).

-You can download the proper Windows installer from the official website.
-Also in this case Python > 3.6 is preferred.
+You can download the proper Windows / Linux installer from the official website.
+Python versions > 3.6 are preferred.

-Some Python libraries are optional and provide some additional features to CAPE guest component.
+Some Python libraries are optional and provide some additional features to the CAPE guest component.
 They include:

-- Python Image Library: it’s used for taking screenshots of the Windows desktop during the analysis.
+- Python Image Library: used for taking screenshots of the Windows desktop during the analysis.

-They are not strictly required by CAPE to work properly, but you are encouraged to install them if you want to have access to all available features.
+These Python libraries are not strictly required by CAPE, but you are encouraged to install them if you want to have access to all available features.
 Make sure to download and install the proper packages according to your Python version.

 At this point, you should have installed everything needed by CAPE to run properly.

 Depending on what kind of files you want to analyze and what kind of sandboxed environment you want to run the malware samples in, you may want to install additional software such as browsers, PDF readers, office suites, etc.

 Remember to disable the “Auto Update” or “Check For Updates” feature of any additional software that you install.